 We are located on Thousand Island Lake on the awesome Cisco Chain in Watersmeet

 in Michigan’s fantastic U. P. just four miles north of Wisconsin!

 The peace and tranquility of this beautiful area will leave you feeling relaxed and happy.
 We invite you to enjoy our beautiful woods and waters, incredible wildlife and waterfalls, the soaring eagles and cries of the incredible loons, the clearest starry nights, the most sparkly pristine snow-covered virgin forests, and the solitude of this truly blessed area.
 Come and enjoy it with your family and friends and take home some wonderful memories!

-We are 12 miles southwest of Watersmeet and 15 miles northwest of Land O’ Lakes, WI.
-We’re 34 miles from Eagle River, WI, 300 miles north of Milwaukee, WI and 390 miles north of Chicago, IL.
-It’s about a 5 ½ hour drive to either the Mackinaw Bridge or Minneapolis, MN.
+We are 12 miles southwest of Watersmeet and 15 miles northwest of Land O’ Lakes, Wisconsin.
+We’re 34 miles from Eagle River, Wisconsin, 300 miles north of Milwaukee, and 390 miles north of Chicago.
+It’s about a 5 ½ hour drive to either the Mackinaw Bridge or Minneapolis, Minnesota.

-We have our Facebook page up and running.
+We invite you to visit our Facebook page.
 Please “Like” us at The Arrows Resort!
-I have been posting regularly on our Facebook page, so check it out, too, for more information on our homes and area!
+I have been posting on our Facebook page, so check it out, too, for more information on our homes and area!

 THE CISCO CHAIN OF LAKES is comprised of 15 navigable lakes with 270 miles of shoreline.
 Thousand Island Lake is the largest of these scenic lakes and has numerous islands and bays.
 A day boating on the chain is a memorable one… be sure to include the smaller uninhabited lakes, too.